brandur/org/drafts/postgres-standby.md

 Before we do that though, let's revisit a few basics of the Postgres write-ahead log (WAL).
 The WAL is an important mechanic for guaranteeing data integrity while simultaneously improving performance within Postgres in that rather than flushing entire page files to disk on every write, those changes can instead be grouped and written sequentially as part of the WAL.
 In the event of a system failure, whatever on-disk representations were left over can be re-used and the WAL replayed against them to rebuild an accurate pre-crash representation of the data.

-The WAL is also very important in that it's how a primary tells its standby servers about changes in the system.
+The WAL is also a critical piece in how a primary tells its standby servers about changes in the system.
 Postgres can either send WAL via [streaming replication](http://www.postgresql.org/docs/current/static/warm-standby.html#STREAMING-REPLICATION) or by [archived WAL files](http://www.postgresql.org/docs/current/static/continuous-archiving.html#BACKUP-ARCHIVING-WAL), which each standby receives and commits to its own system to keep itself up to date.
 Archiving in particular is a very powerful mechanism in that it can be combined with software like [wal-e](https://github.com/wal-e/wal-e) to archive WAL to S3, thus keeping the I/O load on a primary database stable regardless of the number of standby servers in operation because each is reading its WAL directly from S3 instead of the primary's disk.

 ## Query Conflicts and Cancellation (#conflicts)